-- Ability to listen objectively - Ability to empathize with others - Ability to separate own issues from those of others - Responsiveness to feedback - Openness to new ideas and situations - Demonstration of understanding and application of diversity from an anti-bias perspective - 3.
+- 1. Capacity for insight, reflection - 2.
+Ability to listen effectively and empathically - 3.
+Openness to feedback, new ideas and situations - 4.
+Commitment to self-growth - 5.
+Professional behavior in the classroom - 3.
 If the student does not meet the requirements for full admission after completing a minimum of 18 units, the advisor and Program Director may counsel the student to change to the M.A. in Human Development program. - 4.
-Completion of the Board of Behavioral Sciences (BBS) requirements (Business & Professions Code Sections 4980.37, 4980.40 (a) through (d), and 4980.41 (a) (d) (e).)
-These include: - A. Pacific Oaks course work totaling 48 semester units, including:
+Completion of the Board of Behavioral Sciences (BBS) requirements (Business & Professions Code Sections 4980.37, 4980.40

+(a) through (d), and 4980.41 (a) (d) (e).)
+These include: - A. Pacific Oaks course work totaling 48 semester units, including: - No less than 12 semester units of course work in the areas of marriage, family, and child counseling, and marital and family systems approaches to treatment. - 2.
+No less than 6 semester units of supervised clinical practicum, including completion of one year of clinical placement in an approved setting, concurrent with the practicum seminar.